Privacy Policy

 3. What lawful bases do we rely on to use your personal data?

-Local Hospice Lottery requires a legal basis to collect and use your personal data under data protection laws.
+Local Hospice Lottery requires a reason under the law (also known as a ‘legal basis’) to collect and use your personal data under data protection laws.
 We rely upon four different legal bases, depending on how and why you provided us with your data.
 The legal bases that we rely on for processing your personal data are:

 3.1 You have provided your consent to us using your personal data for a specific purpose: